mtask/mtask.github.io/_posts/2020-04-18-nginx-client-certs.md

 ## Recap

-* TLS client authetication is quick to setup with NGINX...
+* TLS client authetication is quick to setup with Nginx...
 * ...but there are lots of things to consider with overall security.
 * Applications still need to validate authentication requests similarly as they would with form-based authentication.
 * You can still have form-based authentication with client certificates, so those can be combined for better security.

 ***
 [^1]: [https://en.wikipedia.org/wiki/Mutual_authentication](https://en.wikipedia.org/wiki/Mutual_authentication)
-[^2]: The given example configuration of NGINX may not reflect all TLS related security configurations that are recommended at least in production use.
+[^2]: The given example configuration of Nginx may not reflect all TLS related security configurations that are recommended at least in production use.
 Check [Mozillas TLS recommendations](https://wiki.mozilla.org/Security/Server_Side_TLS) and [TLS configuration tool](https://ssl-config.mozilla.org/) for better overall information.